mnjx/xiaomiDebloat/xiaomiDebloat.md

    `List of devices attached`

    `b71ab4796d23    device`
-6. Download the [debloat.bat](https://github.com/mnjx/xiaomiDebloat/blob/main/debloat.bat) file, move it into the folder containing the ADB tools and execute is as administrator.
+6. Download the [debloat.bat](https://github.com/mnjx/xiaomiDebloat/blob/main/debloat.bat) file, move it into the folder containing the ADB tools and execute it as administrator.
-7. Once it shows `DONE` in the terminal, you can close the command prompt and disconnect your phone from your PC.
+7. Once it shows `DONE` in the command prompt, you can close it and disconnect your phone from your PC.
 8. You should now have a debloated Xiaomi phone.

+## Debloating from a Linux PC:

+1. Open the folder containing the ADB tools and right click in the File Manager window and then click "Open in Terminal".
+2. Into the Terminal type `./adb devices`.

+   *You should see something like:*

+   `List of devices attached`

+   `b71ab4796d23    unauthorized`
+3. Move over to your phone, and authorize the PC to make changes to the phone (the phone should prompt you).
+4. Again type `./adb devices`.

+   *You should see something like:*

+   `List of devices attached`

+   `b71ab4796d23    device`
+5. Download the [debloat.sh](https://github.com/mnjx/xiaomiDebloat/blob/main/debloat.sh) file, move it into the folder containing the ADB tools and execute it with sudo privileges.
+6. Once it shows `DONE` in the Terminal, you can close it and disconnect your phone from your PC.
+7. You should now have a debloated Xiaomi phone.

+## Debloating from a macOS PC:

+1. Open the folder containing the ADB tools and right click in the File Manager window and then click "Open in Terminal".
+2. Into the Terminal type `./adb devices`.

+   *You should see something like:*

+   `List of devices attached`

+   `b71ab4796d23    unauthorized`
+3. Move over to your phone, and authorize the PC to make changes to the phone (the phone should prompt you).
+4. Again type `./adb devices`.

+   *You should see something like:*

+   `List of devices attached`

+   `b71ab4796d23    device`
+5. Download the [debloat.sh](https://github.com/mnjx/xiaomiDebloat/blob/main/debloat.sh) file, move it into the folder containing the ADB tools and execute it with sudo privileges.
+6. Once it shows `DONE` in the Terminal, you can close it and disconnect your phone from your PC.
+7. You should now have a debloated Xiaomi phone.